Simulating Fokker-Planck equations via mean field control of score-based normalizing flows: Introduction

 \section{Introduction}

 Simulating complex physical dynamics, especially chaotic systems, is a longstanding challenge \cite{yang2023optimal}.
 Important examples include Langevin dynamics and the Lorenz system.
 These systems have attracted significant attention across statistical physics, stochastic control, and machine learning disciplines.
 The Fokker--Planck (FP) equation, which describes the evolution of probability densities, is studied to analyze these systems because it captures essential properties, such as the free energy dissipation \cite{bertini2015macroscopic,amari2016information,li2020fisher,te2020classical,lee2021controlling}.
-In physics, the free energy is a physical quantity consisting of negative Boltzmann--Shannon entropy and linear potential energy of the negative logarithm of the invariant distribution.
-Mathematically, the free energy is a particular Lyapunov functional, which measures the closeness between the current density and invariant distributions.
-Designing fast, efficient, and accurate algorithms for FP equations that preserve the free energy dissipation is a central problem in the scientific computing and mathematical data science communities.
+The free energy functional serves as a Lyapunov function for FP dynamics and characterizes convergence toward equilibrium through its dissipation \cite{jordan1998variational,ambrosio2008gradient}.
+In statistical physics, this corresponds to entropy production and the second law of thermodynamics.
+Numerical schemes that fail to preserve this dissipation structure may produce incorrect long-time behavior.
+Therefore, designing fast, efficient, and accurate algorithms for FP equations that preserve the free energy dissipation is a central problem in the scientific computing and mathematical data science communities.

 An algorithm for simulating the FP equation can be designed from a mean field control (MFC) problem.
 The MFC models the optimal control of interacting particles' trajectories by minimizing a cost functional, which has wide applications in finance \cite{carmona2021deep}, epidemic control \cite{lee2021controlling}, and statistical physics \cite{bertini2015macroscopic}.
 In particular, the MFC for simulating the FP equation can be viewed as minimizing a discrepancy loss to learn the system’s dynamics, which is also known as the flow matching problem \cite{li2023self,albergo2023stochastic,lindsey2025mne}.
 Here, the diffusion in the FP equation can be represented using the score function, which is the gradient of the logarithm of the probability density function.
 Using the score function, the FP equation can be reformulated as a continuity equation for a deterministic dynamic.
 As a result, one needs to solve an MFC problem involving the score function, which matches the velocity fields for the continuity equation.
 In practice, efficiently computing the score function along trajectories remains a computational challenge.